 Drunkless isn't just a group of alcoholics/addicts that run a sober group.
-Drunkless is a gathering of sober people that just happen to be alcoholic/addict, who run said group for those that want to learn, express, share, and create positive, sober connections -- it just so happens that those of us running Drunkless are in recovery from drugs and alcohol.
+Rather, Drunkless is a gathering of sober people that just happen to be alcoholics/addicts, who run said group for those that want to learn, express, share, and create positive, sober connections -- it just so happens that those of us running Drunkless are in recovery from drugs and alcohol.

 AKA: We're Drunkless.

 To provide a voice through expression and show that there is a power of choice; from allowing those in recovery a chance to express in ways they didn't know they could; to create connectivity through said expression about our experiences; to assist with personal growth by sharing wisdom and knowledge of said experiences; and most of all to provide HOPE to those still suffering and who think they are hopeless and alone.

 No one should have to assume they are broken beyond repair and ready to be tossed into the trash; there is Hope, and we want to shine that light as brightly as we can.

 We plan on shinning that light by:

 Allowing people to express themselves, make connections, and share their knowledge, wisdom, and experiences.